bahrus/be-metamorphic/README.md

 ## Problem Statements

-1. Progressively enhance a web page by converting swaths of native HTML into web components once the once components are downloaded.
+1. Progressively enhance a web page by converting swaths of native HTML into web components once components are downloaded.
 2. Design a component or web app with native elements, then apply an additional layer that can upgrade to one or more pleasing web component based experience when ready, without too much effort, adopting different design systems with little pain.

 ```html